PeterNaydenov/shortcuts/WORK.IN.PROGRESS.md

 √ Full refactoring of the library for better readability and maintainability;
 √ Add jsdoc type description for public methods;
 - Page links <a> should work.
 At the moment we block them with `event.preventDefault()`;
+- Migration instructions from v1 to v2.
+Create the file and fullfill it;